Anaminus/rbxmk/rbxmk/doc/USAGE.md

 ## Functions

-There are a handful of other functions beside `input`, `output`, and `map`.
+There are a handful of other functions beside `rbxmk.input`, `rbxmk.output`, and `rbxmk.map`.

 ### Filters

-The `filter` function is used to transform values in some way.
+The `rbxmk.filter` function is used to transform values in some way.
 The first argument is a string specifying the name of the filter to use.
 The remaining arguments, as well as the return values, depend on the selected filter.